-- demonstrates sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit - inexplicable changes in behaviour, such as becoming aggressive or withdrawn - self-harm eating disorders, self-mutilation and suicide attempts - poor self-image, self-harm, self-hatred - reluctant to undress for PE - running away from home - poor attention / concentration (world of their own) - sudden changes in school work habits, become truant - withdrawal, isolation or excessive worrying - inappropriate sexualised conduct - sexually exploited or indiscriminate choice of sexual partners - wetting or other regressive behaviours e.g. thumb sucking - draws sexually explicit pictures - Depression.
+- Makes a disclosure - Demonstrates sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit - Inexplicable changes in behaviour, such as becoming aggressive or withdrawn - Self-harm eating disorders, self-mutilation and suicide attempts - Poor self-image, self-harm, self-hatred - Reluctant to undress for PE - Running away from home - Poor attention / concentration (world of their own) - Sudden changes in school work habits, become truant - Withdrawal, isolation or excessive worrying - Inappropriate sexualised conduct - Sexually exploited or indiscriminate choice of sexual partners - Wetting or other regressive behaviours e.g. thumb sucking - Draws sexually explicit pictures - Depression

-Indicators in the parents:
+Indicators in the parents

-- comments made by the parent/carer about the child
+- Comments made by the parent/carer about the child.

-- lack of sexual boundaries
+- Lack of sexual boundaries

-- wider parenting difficulties or vulnerabilities
+- Wider parenting difficulties or vulnerabilities

-- grooming behaviour
+- Grooming behaviour

-- parent is a sex offender
+- Parent is a sex offender

-Indicators in the family/environment:
+Indicators in the family/environment

-- marginalised or isolated by the community - history of mental health, alcohol or drug misuse or domestic violence - history of unexplained death, illness or multiple surgery in parents and/or siblings of the family - past history of childhood abuse, self-harm, or a culture of physical chastisement - family member is a sex offender.
+- Marginalised or isolated by the community - History of mental health, alcohol or drug misuse or domestic violence - History of unexplained death, illness or multiple surgery in parents and/or siblings of the family - Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement - Family member is a sex offender